 South Bank has plenty of picturesque picnic areas which are open to the public all year round.
 Spaces are surrounded by shady trees, have stunning views of the Brisbane River and city skyline, and are in close access to Brisbane’s cultural facilities.
 Street and Garden had the pleasure of working in close collaboration with Gamble McKinnon Green to design a product that is truly unique and enhances the experience of visiting South Bank.

-Given the prominent and high profile site set amongst the world renowned South Bank public space, Street and Garden saw this project as an opportunity to explore the notion of ‘functional art’.
+Given the prominent and high profile site set amongst the world-renowned South Bank public space, Street + Garden saw this project as an opportunity to explore the notion of ‘functional art’.
 The product is very sculptural in its form and is therefore open to interpretation by the user as to how they engage with the product; be it, sitting on, lounging together, climbing over, or jumping off.
-South Bank Corporation were furthermore provided with a recognisable and memorable addition to their landscape, which is extensively used and enjoyed by those attending the precinct.
+South Bank Corporation was furthermore provided with a recognisable and memorable addition to their landscape, which is extensively used and enjoyed by those attending the precinct.